Non-Medical Prescribing CPD Award

-The aim of this course is to prepare nurses, midwives, paramedics and allied health professionals (physiotherapists, chiropodists, podiatrists & therapeutic radiographers) to gain the qualification of Independent and Supplementary Prescriber and for diagnostic radiographers and dieticians as Supplementary Prescribers.
+The aim of this course* is to prepare nurses, midwives, paramedics and allied health professionals (physiotherapists, chiropodists, podiatrists and therapeutic radiographers) to gain the qualification of Independent and Supplementary Prescriber and for diagnostic radiographers and dieticians as Supplementary Prescribers.

 Successful completion of the course will allow practitioners to prescribe safely and competently within the context of their professional role and related legislation.

 *subject to re-validation

 - Course delivery using the University’s virtual learning environment

 - Opportunity for inter-professional learning

 - Registration with professional regulatory body as a prescriber